MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/business-events/system-business-events.md

 [!include[banner](../includes/banner.md)]

-The batch framework emits the following system business events Business event | Description | Module
+The batch framework emits the following system business events:

+Business event | Description | Module
 -------------- | ----------- | ------
-Batch job started | Fires when a batch job is marked executing | Batch Batch job finished | Fires when a batch job completes | Batch Batch job failed | Fires when a batch job fails | Batch Batch job cancelled | Fires when a batch job is cancelled | Batch
+Batch job started | Fires when a batch job is marked executing. | Batch Batch job finished | Fires when a batch job completes. | Batch Batch job failed | Fires when a batch job fails. | Batch Batch job cancelled | Fires when a batch job is cancelled. | Batch

-### Usage
+## Usage
-#### Batch job failed
+### Batch job failed
-Can be used to monitor specific batch jobs for failure and notify stakeholders in real time.
+The **batch job failed** event be used to monitor specific batch jobs for failure and notify stakeholders in real time.
 This event is turned on by default in the application.

-#### Batch job started, finished, failed
+### Batch job started, finished, failed
-Can be used to monitor and determine long running batch jobs and notify stakeholders if a job takes longer than expected.
+The **batch job started**, **batch job finished**, and **batch job failed** events be used to monitor and determine long running batch jobs and notify stakeholders if a job takes longer than expected.
 This event is turned off by default in the application.

-### Configure Batch business events
+### Configure batch business events
-Navigate to System administration -> Inquiries -> Batch jobs and click on Business events tab to update the settings to raise batch business events.
+Navigate to **System administration -> Inquiries -> Batch jobs** and click on the **Business events** tab to update the settings to raise batch business events.

-The events have the following payload
+The events have the following payload:

 Field name | Field label
 ---------- | -----------
-JobId | Batch job id
+JobId | Batch job ID
 JobDescription | Batch job description
 JobStatus | Batch job status
-JobOwnerEmailId | Batch job owner email id JobExecutedByEmailId | Batch job executed by email id AdminEmailId | Admin user email id
+JobOwnerEmailId | Batch job owner email ID JobExecutedByEmailId | Batch job executed by email ID AdminEmailId | Admin user email ID
-JobEndUtcDateTime | Job end utc date time BusinessEventId | Business event id
+JobEndUtcDateTime | Job end utc date time BusinessEventId | Business event ID
 ControlNumber | Business event control number
-Event Id | Business event instance id
+Event Id | Business event instance ID
-EventTime | Business event instance id
+EventTime | Business event instance ID
 MajorVersion | Major version
 MinorVersion | Minor version

-You can get the upto date business events catalog and schema by navigating to System administration -> setup -> Business events in the application.
+You can get the up-to-date business events catalog and schema by navigating to **System administration -> Setup -> Business events** in the application.